Aeroluna/LunaCoopMod/README.md

 - Removed random delay between shots from Sovereign Battlecruiser's weapon.

-Overall increases attack speed and allows the Battlecruiser to be affected by attack speed buffs.
+Overall increases attack speed and allows the Sovereign Battlecruiser to be affected by attack speed buffs.

+- Reversed the Tactical Jump out animation.

+For some reason, it looked like ships were teleporting backwards from their destination.

+- Added Sovereign Battlecruiser Tactical Jump animation.

+The Sovereign Battlecruiser has a fully functional teleport animation, so let's use that instead of the generic stand-in.

 - Fixed a bug where cancelling building an Assault Galleon would play the Assault Galleon's death animation instead of the generic Terran build cancel animation.
+- Fixed a bug where Sovereign Battlecruisers would always visually fire from their anti-air turrets, even when shooting ground targets.

 yeah.